 For about 18 months, we helped many companies prepare FDA eCopy submissions, but then there was a government shutdown, and the FDA unofficially changed its policy.
 A printed paper copy of pre-submissions, 510ks, and De Novo classification requests would no longer be required.
 You only needed to print a paper copy of your cover letter and include an electronic copy on a CD, DVD, or USB flash drive.
 Despite this policy change, many clients still requested the printed copy because the FDA legislation was not yet changed, and there was no updated guidance.
 We explained to each client that the policy had changed, and only two clients asked us to print the paper copy anyway.

-In the fall of 2018, the unofficial policy became official, but there was still no updated FDA eCopy guidance for us to share with clients.
+In October of 2018, the unofficial policy became official, but there was still no updated FDA eCopy guidance for us to share with clients.
 This situation frequency resulted in questions from clients about how they should phrase the “eCopy Statement” in their submission cover letter.
 The eCopy guidance that was current in 2018 stated that you should include the following phrase in your cover letter: “This submission includes an eCopy and a paper copy.
 The eCopy is an exact duplicate of the paper copy.”
 However, the paper copy consisted only of the cover letter, and the rest of the submission was solely provided in electronic format.